carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .output}

 This array contains, in order, the values for minx, miny, maxx and maxy, for the overall dataset.
-The spatial extent of a shapefile or `shapely` spatial object represents the geographic "edge" or location that is the furthest north, south, east, and west.
+The spatial extent of a GeoDataFrame represents the geographic "edge" or location that is the furthest north, south, east, and west.
 Thus, it is represents the overall geographic coverage of the spatial object.
 Image Source: National Ecological Observatory Network (NEON).

 ![Extent image](../fig/dc-spatial-vector/spatial_extent.png)